 - Work out your rates and any special requests before agreeing to play.

-- Work out the music for the ceremony, be the professional and steer them in the direction of music you play well.
+- Work out the music for the ceremony, be the professional and steer them in the direction of music you play well instead of multiple requests.

 - Make sure payment will be given to you via a family member or friend so you don’t have to bother the bride/groom after you are finished.